10+ German Foods You Must Eat in Germany

 But what are the German foods Germans miss abroad?
 I am part of several groups on Facebook for Germans living in the US and you should see the excitement when someone finds a stash of German foods or shares pictures of the German dishes they cooked.

 I am part of several groups on Facebook for Germans living in the US and you should see the excitement when someone finds a stash of German products or shares pictures of the German dishes they cooked.
-Here are the German dishes and food items that are brought up most often.
+Here are the German dishes and food items that are brought up most often and I highly recommend that you try these German foods while you are in Germany.

 German bread is in a class of its own.
 For Germans, going to the bakery around the corner every morning to pick up fresh bread rolls (Brötchen), a pretzel for lunch and a crusty bread for dinner is part of life.
 When I first moved to the US, the bread here made me cry.
 Over the years, it has gotten better a bit and you can find something resembling a crunchy crust at some bakeries.
 That doesn’t mean that anything makes my mouth salivate more than a basket full of warm, crunchy yet fluffy Brötchen at the breakfast table, when I visit home.